BetterWayElectronics/secure-wireguard-implementation/README.md

 -   `Endpoint = VPS2IPAddress:51820`
 -   `PersistentKeepalive = 21`

 Now edit your VPS1 `wg0` configuration file and add `FwMark = 51820` much like `wg1` has.
+Save and close, VPS1 configuation complete!

-Then add these routes using the following commands:
+Now you must add these routes using the following commands:

 -   `echo "1 wg1" >> /etc/iproute2/rt_tables`
 -   `ip route add 0.0.0.0/0 dev gate0 table wg1`
 -   `ip rule add from 10.0.0.0/24 lookup wg1`

-Now go into your VPS2 and edit its `wg0` file and add a peer using the VPS1 public key (that you made earlier) and give it the IP address of `10.0.0.4/32`.
+Now go into your VPS2 and edit its `wg0` file and add a new peer using VPS1's public key (that you made earlier) and give it the IP address of `10.0.0.4/32` (or whatever matches the configuration you just made).

 Restart VPS2's `wg0` either fully with `wg-quick down wg0` and then `wg-quick up wg0` or just simply run `wg addconf wg0 <(wg-quick strip wg0)`.
-VPS2 will now be ready to recieve VPS1, so go back into VPS1 and do the same thing to its `wg0` but also start finally you can start `wg1`.
+VPS2 will now be ready to recieve VPS1, so go back into VPS1 and do the same thing to its `wg0`.
+At this point you can finally start `wg1`.

 If all went well VPS1's external IP address will now be that of VPS2.
 Try it out with `curl whatismyip.akamai.com`.